NikyAviator/juliakocevas/README.md

 3. Management (Monitoring and replacement of containers)

 We can and we later will write a **Kubernetes Configuration** that Any Cloud provider or Self Hosted can understand and deploy your end state.

+Let us now explain a few **key K8s concepts** that can clarify how all this works:

+### 1. Cluster

+A **Kubernetes cluster** is a collection of machines (physical or virtual) that work together to run and manage containerized applications.
+It usually consists of:

+- One or more Master Nodes (the control plane).
+- One or more Worker Nodes (where your workloads run).

+All these nodes communicate with each other, ensuring your applications run as expected, can scale, and are kept in a desired state.

+### 2. Nodes

+A **node** is a single machine (whether physical server or virtual machine) within a Kubernetes cluster.
+There are generally two types of nodes:

+- Master Node – Responsible for managing and controlling the cluster (the control plane).
+- Worker Node – Responsible for running your workloads (the containerized applications).

+Nodes have specific Kubernetes processes installed (like the kubelet, container runtime, etc.) that allow them to communicate with the cluster and host containers.

+### 3. Master Node

+The **Master Node** (also referred to as the Control Plane) controls and manages the entire Kubernetes cluster.
+It makes decisions about scheduling, scaling, and how workloads are orchestrated.
+Key components on the master node include:

+- **API Server**: The front-end to the Kubernetes control plane.
+It handles requests from users and tools (CLI, dashboard, etc.) and exposes the Kubernetes API.
+- **etcd**: A consistent and highly available key-value store where Kubernetes stores all cluster data.
+- **Scheduler**: Determines which node a new pod will be assigned to, based on resource availability and other constraints.
+- **Controller Manager**: Runs background processes that handle routine tasks (e.g., ensuring the correct number of pods, dealing with node failures, etc.).

+### 4. Worker Node

+A **Worker Node** actually runs the applications (containers) defined by your Kubernetes configuration.
+Key components on each worker node include:

+- **kubelet**: An agent that ensures containers run in a pod.
+It communicates with the API Server, receives instructions, and reports back on pod health and status.
+- **Container Runtime**: Responsible for running containers (e.g., Docker, containerd, CRI-O).
+- **kube-proxy**: Manages network rules on each node, allowing network communication to and from pods (e.g., load balancing, forwarding requests to correct pods).

+### 5. Pods

+A **Pod** is the smallest deployable unit in Kubernetes.
+You can think of it as a wrapper around one or more containers that share:

+- A network namespace (they share the same IP address).
+- Storage volumes (if configured).
+- Configuration such as environment variables.

+In most cases, you’ll have **one application container per pod**, but you can also have “sidecar” containers that complement the main container (e.g., a logging or monitoring agent).